NEY-GLH/.github/.github/PULL_REQUEST_TEMPLATE.md

 - You can use the 'Closes' keyword to make tagged tickets auto-close when the PR is merged.
 - See formatting here: https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue

+## Post-review checklist - for the reviewer
+- [ ] This branch has been updated from its parent branch recently (e.g by merging or rebasing)
+- [ ] (Python only) The code is PEP8 compliant (https://peps.python.org/pep-0008/)
+- [ ] The '.gitignore' file is up to date
+- [ ] The changelog file is up to date
+- [ ] The 'README.md' file is up to date
+- [ ] (Python only) A 'requirements.txt' file is present, if appropriate for deployment of this project (https://pip.pypa.io/en/stable/reference/requirements-file-format/)